 How To Write Your Personal Brand Statement

-With the national unemployment rate hovering around 4.4%, according to the US Bureau of Labor Statistics, there is a war for talent, and, now more than ever before, recruiters and hiring managers are looking for top-level candidates to woo away from their employers.
+With the national unemployment rate hovering around 4.4%, according to the US Bureau of Labor Statistics, there is a war for talent.
+More than ever before, recruiters and hiring managers are looking for top-level candidates to woo away from their employers.
 The benchmark for talent recruitment has been set higher, challenging you to rise above employed candidates to gain a competitive edge.

 To differentiate yourself, you must clearly communicate your unique value offer and launch a personal branding campaign that has a consistent message online and on paper.
 A critical anchor to a cohesive and high-impact personal brand plan is in the design of a personal brand statement.